KeerthuMG/M1_Knowledge_Utility/MiniProject_C/1_Requirements/README.md

 # WHERE <BR/>
 1. Calculator is something which can be used anywhere like educational institutions, research area, bank, employees and soon on.

+# WHAT <BR/>
+1. It is a device used to calculate digits using various functions and different digits.

 # WHY <BR/>
 1. It is a machine which allows humans to get accurate and quick results easier.
 2. It solves more complicated problems quickly.